TYPO3-Documentation/DocsTypo3Org-Homepage/Documentation/Home/SystemExtensions.rst

 System Extensions
 =================

-Documentation of extensions managed within the core repository directly and maintained by the core team and core contributors are called *system extensions*.
-If working with the full core package, these extensions can be found in :file:`typo3/sysext` directory.
+Documentation of extensions managed within the Core repository directly and maintained by the Core Team and Core contributors are called *system extensions*.
+If working with the full Core package, these extensions can be found in :file:`typo3/sysext` directory.

 Some of these extensions provide documentation, too.
 These are